On the ergodic theory of impulsive semiflows: Main results

 \subsection{Topological entropy for non-continuous flows}

-We aim to show that the same conditions in Theorem \ref{main theorem 1} are enough to guarantee that a Variational Principle holds.
+We aim to show that the conditions presented in Theorem \ref{main theorem 1} together with the $1$-Lipschitz assumption of $I$ and the transversality of $I(D)$ are enough to guarantee that a Variational Principle holds.
 We start recalling a suitable definition of topological entropy in the context of impulsive semiflows.

 The topological entropy is a number that measures how chaotic is a system: it computes the exponential growth of the trajectories of the system.
 Moreover, two equivalent systems, namely topologically conjugated, have the same topological entropy.
 Thus, the topological entropy is a useful tool in the classification of systems.

-There are different ways for defining topological entropy, some of them are equivalent in the setting of continuous flows on compact manifolds [See \cite{Viana}].
+There are different ways for defining topological entropy, some of them are equivalent in the setting of continuous flows on compact manifolds (see \cite{Viana}).
 In the absence of continuity, the classical definitions are not suitable.
 In order to overpass it, in \cite{ACV} the authors defined the following concept.

-Let $\phi: M\times \mathbb{R}^{+}_{0} \to M$ be a semiflow, not necessarily continuous.
+Let $\phi\colon M\times \mathbb{R}^{+}_{0} \to M$ be a semiflow, not necessarily continuous.

-Consider a function $\tau$ assigning to each $x\in X$ a sequence $(\tau_n(x))_{n\in A(x)}$ of nonnegative numbers, where either $A(x)=\N$ or $A(x)=\{1,\dots,\ell\}$ for some $\ell\in \N$.
-We say that $\tau$ is \emph{admissible} if there exists $\eta>0$ such that, for all $x\in X$ and all $n\in \N$ with $n+1\in A(x)$, we have \begin{enumerate} \item $\tau_{n+1}(x)-\tau_n(x)\geq\eta$; \item $\displaystyle \tau_n(\psi_t(x))=
+Consider a function $\tau$ assigning to each $x\in M$ a sequence $(\tau_n(x))_{n\in A(x)}$ of nonnegative numbers, where either $A(x)=\N$ or $A(x)=\{1,\dots,\ell\}$ for some $\ell\in \N$.
+We say that $\tau$ is \emph{admissible} if there exists $\eta>0$ such that, for all $x\in M$ and all $n\in \N$ with $n+1\in A(x)$, we have \begin{enumerate} \item $\tau_{n+1}(x)-\tau_n(x)\geq\eta$; \item $\displaystyle \tau_n(\psi_t(x))=

 $